Electroplating vs Electroless Plating

 Plating enhances and protects a component, making it tougher and less prone to corrosion over time.
-Multiple plating techniques exist, including electro-plating (which uses electricity in its process) and electroless plating (which doesn't).
+Multiple plating techniques exist, including electro-plating or electrolytic plating (which uses electricity in its process) and electroless plating (which doesn't).
 Here are the differences.

-The electroplating process utilizes a battery or rectifier, often combined with a chemical solution, to create the plating.
+The electroplating process, or electrolytic plating, utilizes a battery or rectifier, often combined with a chemical solution, to create the plating.
 When current is applied to the component, it shifts the chemical composition: delivering a firm and resistant coating to the surface.
 Multiple applications are sometimes necessary to create plating of a specific thickness.
 Electro-plating also requires clean conditions and careful procedures, since it involves potentially dangerous equipment in order to work.

 Electroless plating, on the other hand, utilizes a simpler process.
 The component is treated with chemicals to remove oils and other corrosive elements, and is then activated with an acid etch or proprietary solution.
 The application of anti-oxidation chemicals completes the process, rendering the component resistant to corrosion and friction.